lei-xue/Analytics-Project/README.md

 ## 📊 About Me
 I'm a data-savvy storyteller with expertise in Python, R, and SQL.
 I have previous experience in data visualization, machine learning, and business analytics.
 I'm currently seeking an intern position in data analytics.

+# 📚 Projects

+## Craigslist Car Price Prediction | [Link to the project](#)
+_Date: Oct 2022 ‑ Dec 2022_

+- Analyzed 420,000 car sales listings with R programming.
+- Developed data visualizations using ggplot and Google API.
+- Constructed and optimized machine learning models for price prediction with an R‑squared value of 0.86.
+- Performed text mining and sentiment analysis on car descriptions.

+## A/B Testing on Email Marketing Campaign | [Link to the project](#)
+_Date: Mar 2023 ‑ Mar 2023_

+- Carried out email multi-arm experiment on 480,000 users divided into 24 treatments groups.
+- Calculated open rates in treatment groups using Seaborn, identifying effective emails and optimal user segments.
+- Built a data frame including link, activity, and conversion rate for the 24 treatment groups.
+- Undertook one-sample A/B testing, revealing a connection between email campaign strategy and conversion rates.
+- Formulated a 55% email frequency increase strategy for improving open rates.

 # 💼 Professional Experience

 ## Market Analyst | Yangzhou Yaxing Motor Coach Co., Ltd., China